-"My employer supports me with a great deal of flexibility.
-When an emergency does happen, they tell me not to worry about work."
 "I applied to reduce my working hours from five to four days a week, on flexible working grounds.
-It's hard work, but does mean I can fit in appointments and care meetings on my day off."
+It's hard work, but it does mean I can fit in appointments and care meetings on my day off."

 Getting support